The following is specifically for pre-medicine and pre-dentistry, much of it also pertains to other health professions.

 - If you are admitted to the school of your choice, make sure that you notify the other schools that you applied to that you are withdrawing your application.

-- If you are placed on a waiting list, continue to add to your record all additional credits, honors, experiences, etc to strengthen you application.
+- If you are placed on a waiting list, continue to add to your record all additional credits, honors, experiences, etc. to strengthen your application.

 Steps for Admission to a Professional School